MTDdk/jawn/docs/views.md

 Read more of the configuration in [Configuration](configuration.md)

 The original usage of [FreeMarker](http://freemarker.org/) is still somewhat supported, however, it has to be enabled.
-(This is not yes tested or documented)
+(This has not yet been tested or documented)

 ### StringTemplate
 The syntax of the renderer used in **jawn** is using dollar signs `$` around keywords.